pelzolga123/Travel-App/README.md

 ### Future features
 * Users can send submission form to book a trip.
-* Users have profile page.
+* Users have a profile page.
-* All booked trips are displayed on profile page.
+* All booked trips are displayed on a profile page.

 ## Live Demo